bodik10/Combinatorics/README.md

 Simple program for combination and permutation some sequence.

 This "Hello World" project I've created to deeper learn PySide and GitHub.

+Language: Ukrainian (I wonder how PySide/GitHub works with Unicode and Cyrillic symbols)